oracle-livelabs/developer/redwood-extensions/tableedit/tableedit.md

   ![Image alt text](images/emptycolumn.png)

-3. Click **New Empty Column** twice to add two empty columns to your table:
+3. Click **New Empty Column** twice to add two empty columns to your table, then click anywhere outside the pop-up to dismiss it:
 	  ![Image alt text](images/columnsadded.png)

-	The new columns are represented by the vertical lines at the far left in the Table Columns area (in this example, under **Revenue**).
+	The new columns are represented by the vertical lines at the far left in the Table Columns area (in this example, under the word **Revenue**).

 4. Click the vertical line for the first empty column, then click the arrow on the right to see this column's details.